 Take advantage of Smart Objects—the most awesome and significant innovation in Photoshop since the layers feature was introduced.
 You can place a RAW-format photo (or JPG or TIF) file inside the Smart Object and re-edit it in Camera RAW anytime you want.
 You'll discover how to crop and resize photos nondestructively using Smart Objects, and you'll love the way they let you make a protected package out of an image.

 In this lesson, you'll see how you can make an individual layer in an image larger or smaller, rotate it, and use the amazing Warp command.
-And you can reverse all these changes anytime you want—if you make them on a Smart Object layer.
-You can even use filters nondestructively, so long as you apply them to a Smart Object (gee, those come in handy!).
+From there, you can reverse your changes anytime you want—if you make them on a Smart Object layer.
+You can even use filters nondestructively, so long as you apply them to a Smart Object.
 You'll also create a pear that, when cut open, has an orange inside it.

 Each time you edit the exposure in an image, you lose image quality.
 But what if there were a way to edit the exposure as much as you wanted and not hurt the quality?
 There is!
 An adjustment layer makes no permanent change to the image, and you can stack up these layers as you wish.
 You won't ever want to apply a regular Levels command or Adjustment command directly to an image again.

 In this lesson, you'll find out about layer masks—another way that Photoshop lets you have your cake and eat it too.
 If you bring a picture of little Johnny onto a new background image, and you erase all the stuff that was in the background, what happens if you change your mind?
 You'd better hope you have the original image somewhere, and then you're in for a lot more work.
 However, if you use a layer mask, you'll keep every pixel that's in the original image and hide the parts of the original that you no longer wish to see.